 Brewery (except as incidental to a restaurant, such as a brew pub.
 Microbrews shall not be permitted unless incidental to a restaurant);

-Gas stations & Service Stations for Automobiles, Trucks, Trailers, or Recreational vehicles.;
+Gas stations & Service Stations for Automobiles, Trucks, Trailers, or Recreational vehicles.

 Gun and archery ranges and the sale of guns and ammunition, unless incidental to a general retail store;